rampage644/vgg-chainer/README.md

-# vgg-chainer
+# Description

-`chainer` VGG16 model implementation intended to get familiar with chainer.
+Very simple VGG16 implementation with `chainer`.
+Goal is to get familiar with this framework.